Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 # Major Outage Cause Category Classifier
-<small> <i>This is a project for DSC 80 at UCSD by Diego Silva (d1silva@ucsd.edu).
+<small> <i>By Diego Silva (d1silva@ucsd.edu).
 My exploratory data analysis on this dataset can be found <a href="https://dsilva019.github.io/EDA-of-Major-Outages/"> here</a>.</i> </small>

 # <u>Introduction</u>

 For this project I will be using a data set containing major outages reported by different states in the United States from January 2000-July 2016.
 This data set contains 1534 rows and 55 columns.
 I want to be able to predict the category cause that results in a major outage.
 Since I am trying to predict the category of the cause of the major outage, the type of problem I have is a classification problem.
 As a result, I will be predicting the category cause of future major outages using a Decision Tree Classifier (DTC).
 My response variable for my regression problem is the Category Cause.
 I will be accessing the quality of my model using the accuracy metric of the DTC to see how well my model predicts the category cause of an outage.
-I chose accuracy as my evaluation metric because for this type of prediction problem, the True Positives and True Negatives are more important than knowing the False Positive and Negatives.
+I chose accuracy as my evaluation metric because I want to see how many predictions my model got correct overall, I am not worried about the percentage of false positives or negatives of my model and for the scope of my problem precision or recall do not have much importance since there is no negative outcomes of any false positives or negatives my model might make.
+For the scope of my problem, the overall accuracy is more important than knowing the false predictions.